Amsterdam City Bike Tour

 This is a tour of major Amsterdam sights and hidden treasures.
 It is designed to help our guests understand the layout of Amsterdam and provide unique insights into her amazing history.
-The center of Amsterdam is very compact and walkable.
-We recommend taking a private city tour at the very beginning of your stay, This way, you will learn the history of Amsterdam and be able to return to places that you wish to explore further.
+The center of Amsterdam is very compact.
+We recommend taking a private city tour at the very beginning of your stay.
+This way, you will learn the history of Amsterdam and be able to return to places that you wish to explore further.

 Since Joy Ride Tours opened in 2010, our city has become very, very busy with travelers.
 Therefore, we prefer to start our private city tours in the morning when there is less chaos.
 If you are interested in visiting Amsterdam's windmill brewery then your tour should start at 11:30am.
 Otherwise, we recommend a 9am start time.